Mufasa: The Lion King: Plot

-Mufasa becomes King of Milele and reunites with a surviving Afia, learning Masego has died.
-Mufasa forgives Taka and allows Taka to stay but disowns Taka's name, prompting him to adopt the name "Scar."
-Mufasa ascends the newly named Pride Rock and roars to his kingdom.
-In the present, Kiara roars to the sky as Mufasa’s spirit watches.
-Kiara reunites with Simba and Nala and meets her newborn brother, vowing to tell him Mufasa’s story.
+After defeating Kiros, Mufasa becomes King of Milele and reunites with a surviving Afia, learning Masego has died in the flood.
+Taka apologizes to Mufasa, and his brother forgives him and allows him to stay but vows to never speak Taka's name again for his betrayal, prompting Taka to adopt the name "Scar" so he will never forget what he's done.
+Mufasa ascends the newly created and named Pride Rock and roars over his kingdom.

+In the present, Kiara attempt to roar into the sky as Mufasa's spirit watches.
+Kiara reunites with Simba and Nala and meets her newborn brother, offering to tell him their grandfather's story.